camiloduquee/camiloduquee/README.md

   />
 </h1>
 <h2 font-size="40" align="center">
-  A passionate fullstack web developer from Colombia.
-I like technology and microelectronics how time passes.
+  I am a passionate fullstack web developer based in Colombia.
+I like technology and microelectronics as a time pass.
 </h2>

 <div>